 Sites with low gradient lake shores may have extensive fringe wetlands (swamps or marshes).
 In those cases, samplers are not expected to observe plants all the way up to the seasonal high water level if those areas are inaccessible from the boat and shoreline.

-Refer to the Uniform Mitigation Assessment Method (UMAM) document or the Florida Wetlands Delineation Manual under “Wetlands Bioassessment Documents” at: http://www.dep.state.fl.us/water/bioassess/pubs.htm for more information and photos for determining the seasonal high water line.
+Refer to the Uniform Mitigation Assessment Method (UMAM) document or the Florida Wetlands Delineation Manual : Wetland Delineation and UMAM Resources | Florida Department of Environmental Protectionfor more information and photos for determining the seasonal high water line.

 Wetland Status

 Only aquatic and wetland plants are included in LVI assessments.
 If a species is not defined as aquatic, obligate (OBL), facultative wet (FACW), or facultative (FAC) in 62-340, Florida Administrative Code (F.A.C.), it shall not be included in the LVI assessment.
-Information about Florida wetland status of species is available in 62-340, Appendix B, F.A.C, or at the Institute for Systematic Botany Atlas of Vascular Plant website (http://www.plantatlas.usf.edu).
+Information about Florida wetland status of species is available in 62-340, Appendix B, F.A.C, or at the Institute for Systematic Botany Atlas of Vascular Plant website (ISB: Atlas of Florida Plants (usf.edu)).

 Exceptions to this rule include Pinus elliottii and vines that are part of the lake plant community.
 The field sampler decides whether or not to include vines as follows.
 Vines should be included if they are rooted in saturated soils, creeping out onto the water, growing intermixed with emergent vegetation, or covering a large portion of shoreline shrubs or trees that are part of the assessment.